LEICA S with HC f3.5 50mm II

 Review

-The only medium format lens with a focal length of 65mm, which is the 35mm equivalent of 50mm, is the HC80mm, which is attached to the X2D via the XH-Converter 0.8, so the LEICA S uses this HC50mm or a zoom lens.
-The 50mm area has been swallowed up by the VARIO ELMAR 30-90.
-As for other lenses that can be used with AF, the DISTAGON 55mm of the CONTAX 645 is interesting because it has a 35mm equivalent focal length of 45mm, but as of 2023, it has become so expensive that I have no interest in using it.
+The only medium-format lens I have with a focal length of around 65mm, which is equivalent to 50mm in 35mm format, is the HASSELBLAD HC 80mm F2.8, which I attach to my X2D via the XH-Converter 0.8, so with the LEICA S I’ll be using either this HC 50mm or a zoom lens.
+The original LEICA S goes all the way up to 70mm after 45mm, and the 50mm range is taken up by the VARIO ELMAR 30-90.
+Another lens that can be used with AF is the DISTAGON 55mm F3.5 for CONTAX 645, which has a focal length of 44mm in 35mm format.

 Max aperture | 3.5 | 3.5 |